Vehicle weight restrictions for bridges

 - Patton Bridge No. 3015 - New

 - Upper Tokul Creek Bridge No. 271B

 Added requirement to rate bridge’s ability to carry four additional types of “special haul vehicles.”
 These are newly authorized vehicles on roadways that can have heavier loads.

 Added requirement to evaluate and rate the gusset plates and connections on bridges with structural steel members.

-The county already has weight load limits on three bridges.
-A list of the currently limited bridges can be found HERE.
+The county already has weight load limits on 12 bridges.
+List of restricted bridges.
+PDF

 All vehicle bridges managed by the county must be reviewed by the year 2022.